 We understand that this is a big investment and want you to be happy with the glasses.

-The EnChroma technology is based on a passive optical filter that selectively removes light from the visible spectrum; they are sunglasses.
+The EnChroma technology is based on a passive optical filter that selectively reflects light from the visible spectrum; they are sunglasses.
 The filter has to remove “enough” light for the effect to work.
 We have found the best lighting for this is the Blizzard Q12W and we sell it here: link.
+Be aware it is a stage light.

 EnChroma lenses are optimized to work under a broad-band source of illumination, such as daylight.
 Fluorescent bulbs, commonly found indoors, have a complex spectral power distribution that may not interact properly with the EnChroma lens.